A stay at home wife

 She watches over the affairs of her household and does not eat the bread of idleness. – Proverbs 31:27

 But with choosing to be a stay at home wife comes an important decision.
-We need to decide if we are going to use our days for good and be productive, or if we will be lazy, idle, and let our days slip by.
+You need to decide if you are going to use your days for good and be productive, or if you will be lazy, idle, and let your days slip by.

 An excellent wife who can find?
 She is far more precious than jewels. – Proverbs 31:10

 11 ways to be a good stay at home wife